hyahm/xmux/README.md

-You can refer to the permission template of xmux DefaultPermissionTemplate
+You can refer to the permission template of xmux.DefaultPermissionTemplate

 # Cache <a id="cache"></a>

-- Initialize cache xmux InitResponseCache()
+- Initialize cache cache.InitResponseCache()

 - The module that needs to set the cached key (the core module does not need to be cached if it is not set)

-- To set the value of cachekey xmux GetInstance(r).
-Set(xmux.CacheKey, fmt.Sprintf("%s_%v", r.URL.Path, uid))
+- To set the value of cachekey cache.GetInstance(r).Set(xmux.CacheKey, fmt.Sprintf("%s_%v", r.URL.Path, uid))

 - The cache module needs to be mounted